The Advising Policy

 - Students who have completed 75 percent or more of their degree requirements are NOT allowed to use the E-advising option.
-You must schedule an in-person appointment or use the Pre-Graduation Checklist form.
+You must schedule an in-person appointment or use the Degree Completion Advising form.

 - Your E-Advising form will not be accepted if you do not follow these instructions.